boostercloud/booster/docs/README.md

 #### Kubernetes Provider Prerequisites

-This step is optional, in the case you want to use the Kubernetes provider.
+This step is only necessary in the case you want to use the Kubernetes provider.

 The main requirement is having a Kubernetes Cluster already configured.
 This provider has been succesfully tested in EKS (Amazon Elastic Kubernetes Service), AKS (Azure Kubernetes Service) and GKE (Google Kubernetes Engine).
 Since Kubernetes is a standard, this provider can also work in other Kubernetes clusters, including on-premises configurations.